MatthewYurdin/First-Date/README.md

 # First-Date.js
 This is my toolbox for exploring datasets that I'm seeing for the first time.
 It can handle rectangular datasets in various formats (see below).
-Results may be printed to the console or, in some cases, added as SVG images to the host html file.
-Data can also be exported in easy-to-read formats for R, SAS, Python, Excel, etc.
+Results are printed to the console or, in some cases, added as SVG images to the host html file.
+Data can also be exported in easy-to-digest formats for R, SAS, Python, Excel, etc.

 ## Quick Start